DEVADARSHAN2/EXPERIMENT-06-INTERRUPT-GENERATION-USING-PUSHBUTTON-AND-SIMULATING-THE-OUTPUT-/README.md

 ## Result :
-Interfacing a push button and interrupt genrateion is simulated using proteus
+Interfacing a push button and interrupt genrateion is simulated using proteus.